SenseUnit/dumbproxy/README.md

 It is possible to expose remote HTTPS proxy as a local plaintext HTTP proxy with help of external application which performs remote communication via TLS and exposes local plaintext socket. [steady-tun](https://github.com/Snawoot/steady-tun) appears to be most suitable for this because it supports connection pooling to hide connection delay.

+### Using with Android

+1. Run proxy as in [examples](#usage) above.
+2. Install Adguard on your Android: [Guide](https://adguard.com/en/adguard-android/overview.html).
+3. Follow [this guide](https://adguard.com/en/blog/configure-proxy.html#configuringproxyinadguardforandroid), skipping server configuration.
+Use proxy type HTTPS if you set up TLS-enabled server or else use HTTP type.
+4. Enjoy!

 ## Authentication

 Authentication parameters are passed as URI via `-auth` parameter.
 Scheme of URI defines authentication metnod and query parameters define parameter values for authentication provider.